St. Edward’s Crown moved out of tower ahead of coronation

 LONDON (AP) — St. Edward’s Crown, the centerpiece of the Crown Jewels viewed by millions of people every year at the Tower of London, has been moved to an undisclosed location for modification in preparation for the coronation of King Charles III next year.

-Buckingham Palace said in a statement Saturday that t.he move was kept secret for security reasons until the operation was complete.
-The palace provided no further details.
+The move was kept secret for security reasons until the operation was complete, Buckingham Palace said in a statement Saturday.
+The palace provided no details and didn’t say where the modification work would take place.

 Charles will be crowned on May 6 at Westminster Abbey in a ceremony that will embrace the past but look to the modern world after the 70-year reign of the late Queen Elizabeth II.
 The Imperial State Crown will also be used during the service.